Duthaegaux/TaczAddonsEdit/README.md

 Also code generating info.txt file with filtered guns by caliber

-To use place all gun jsons from addon in jsons folder then run parseJson.py file like
+To use place all gun jsons from addon in jsons folder then run parseJson.py file like this
 ```python
 python parseJson.py
 ```
+And in output folder you can find changed jsons with your parametrs